kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 | April 2017      | Oracle buys [Wercker](#wercker)  |
 | March 2017      | First version  |

+### This article is very old now

+Technology moves very fast.
+Most of the companies mentioned in the article have changed their products in a significant manner.
+Please do not use this guide for major decisions.

+I was going to update the guide, but since I now work for one of the companies (Codefresh) it is a bit difficult to stay biased.

 ### A brief comparison of hosted Continuous Integration services

 I was a happy user of [SnapCI](https://snap-ci.com/).
 I really liked the way pipelines worked and how easy was